“My focus is to forget the pain of life. Forget the pain, mock the pain, reduce it. And laugh.”

 Melatonin – Insomnia

 Clinical studies suggest that melatonin is effective in reducing the time it takes to fall asleep, increasing the number of sleeping hours, and boosting daytime alertness.
-Melatonin has a very low risk of side effects and limited evidence of habituation and tolerance.
-Research is still lacking to confirm strong hypnotic benefits, especially in primary insomnia, when insomnia is not associated with circadian (your “body clock”) disruption or other medical conditions.
+Melatonin has a very low risk of side effects and only limited evidence of habituation and tolerance.
+Research is still lacking to confirm strong sleep benefits, especially in primary insomnia, when insomnia is not associated with circadian (“body clock”) disruption or other medical conditions.

-Studies suggest that melatonin supplements may help people with disrupted circadian rhythms (such as people with jet lag or those who alternate night/day shift work) and those with low melatonin levels (such as some seniors and people with schizophrenia) to sleep better.
+Studies suggest that melatonin supplements may help people to sleep better in those who have disrupted circadian rhythms (such as people with jet lag and those who alternate night/day shift work) or those with low melatonin levels (such as some seniors).
 A review of clinical studies found that melatonin supplements do help prevent jet lag, particularly in people who cross five or more time zones.
-The studies evaluating the benefit of melatonin in insomnia related to shift work remain inconclusive.
+The studies evaluating the benefit of melatonin for insomnia related to shift work remain inconclusive.

 Several human studies have measured the effects of melatonin supplements on sleep in primary insomnia.
 A wide range of oral doses have been studied, taken 30 – 60 minutes prior to sleep time.
 Results have been mixed.
 Some evidence suggests that melatonin may work best for people over 55 who have insomnia.
-One study of people aged 55 and older found that sustained-release melatonin helped people fall asleep faster, sleep better, be more alert in the morning, and improve quality of life in people with primary insomnia.
+One study of people with primary insomnia aged 55 and older found that sustained-release melatonin helped people fall asleep faster, sleep better, be more alert in the morning, and improve quality of life.

 Melatonin – Insomnia Related to Benzodiazepine Withdrawal

 It has been reported that treatment with melatonin can help reverse the withdrawal-related insomnia associated with discontinuing benzodiazepines.
-It is uncertain how melatonin works in facilitating benzodiazepine use, but it is hypothesized that long-term benzodiazepine therapy may impair the endogenous melatonin rhythm, which may in turn induce or aggravate sleep disturbances.
+It is uncertain how melatonin works in improving benzodiazepine withrawal insomnia, but it is hypothesized that long-term benzodiazepine therapy may impair the natural melatonin rhythms, which may in turn induce or aggravate sleep disturbances.

 The facilitation of benzodiazepine therapy discontinuation by melatonin was achieved with each of the different benzodiazepines, including those with a short half-life (alprazolam-Xanax) and long half-life (diazepam-Valium, clonazepam-Klonopin).
 The dose of benzodiazepine also did not seem to impact the success or failure of melatonin treatment.